-- D.6.1.1 For at least 200 feet inside the subterranean facility portal (i.e., an entrance from the ground surface to a tunnel) or collar, timber used for underground support in intake openings and in exhaust openings that are also designated as escape-ways shall be: - Provided with a fire suppression system, other than fire extinguishers and water hoses, capable of controlling a fire in its early stages; or - Covered with shotcrete, gunite, or other material with equivalent fire protection characteristics; or, - Coated with fire-retardant paint or other material to reduce its flame spread rating to 25 or less. - D.6.1.2 Flammable liquids shall not be stored underground, except: - Five liters or less stored in an approved flammable liquid cabinet away from any heat source; and, - The liquids shall not be stored in glass containers. - D.6.1.3 Gasoline shall not be stored underground in any quantity. - D.6.1.4 Storage of combustible liquids shall comply with NFPA 30, Flammable and Combustible Liquids Code.
+- D.6.1.1 For at least 200 feet inside the subterranean facility portal (an entrance from the ground surface to a tunnel) or collar, timber used for underground support in intake and exhaust openings also designated as escape-ways shall be: - Provided with a fire suppression system, other than fire extinguishers and water hoses, capable of controlling a fire in its early stages; or - Covered with shotcrete, gunite, or other material with equivalent fire protection characteristics; or, - Coated with fire-retardant paint or other material to reduce its flame spread rating to 25 or less. - D.6.1.2 Flammable liquids shall not be stored underground, except that five liters or less may be stored in non-glass containers in an approved flammable liquid cabinet away from any heat source. - D.6.1.3 Gasoline shall not be stored underground in any quantity. - D.6.1.4 Storage of combustible liquids shall comply with NFPA 30, Flammable and Combustible Liquids Code.
 Combustible liquids, including oil and grease, shall be stored in non-glass containers or storage tanks.
-The containers or storage tanks shall be: - Located in an area free of combustible materials; and - Separated from explosives or blasting agents, shaft stations, and ignition sources including electric equipment that could create sufficient heat or sparks to pose a fire hazard.
-Separation shall be sufficient to prevent the occurrence or minimize the spread of fire. - D.6.1.5 Transient combustibles shall be removed at the end of each shift.
+The containers or storage tanks shall be: - Located in an area free of combustible materials; and - Separated from explosives or blasting agents, shaft stations, and ignition sources including electric equipment that could create sufficient heat or sparks to pose a fire hazard. - Separation shall be sufficient to prevent the occurrence or minimize the spread of fire. - D.6.1.5 Transient combustibles shall be removed at the end of each shift. - D.6.1.6 No part of a subterranean facility should be used for permanent or temporary tire storage unless the storage is located in a fully enclosed metal container which has been thoroughly addressed and analyzed in the facility fire hazards analysis.

 D.6.2 Control of Ignition Sources.

-Underground belt conveyors shall be equipped with a detection system capable of automatically stopping the drive pulley if slippage could cause ignition of the belt.
+(a) Underground belt conveyors shall be equipped with a detection system capable of automatically stopping the drive pulley if slippage could cause ignition of the belt.

-Internal combustion powered equipment shall be so located that the exhausts are well away from combustible materials.
+(b) Internal combustion powered equipment shall be so located that the exhausts are well away from combustible materials.

-Portable battery powered lighting equipment, used in connection with the storage, handling, or use of flammable gases or liquids, shall be of the type approved for the hazardous locations.
+(c) Portable battery powered lighting equipment, used in connection with the storage, handling, or use of flammable gases or liquids, shall be of the type approved for the hazardous locations.

-Adequate clearance shall be maintained around lights and heating units to prevent ignition of combustible material.
+(d) Adequate clearance shall be maintained around lights and heating units to prevent ignition of combustible material.

-Internal combustible engines shall be switched off before refueling if the fuel tanks are integral parts of the equipment.
+(e) Internal combustible engines shall be switched off before refueling if the fuel tanks are integral parts of the equipment.
 This requirement does not apply to diesel-powered equipment.